simondegheselle/bp-backend-graphql/README.md

 `schema/` - This folder contains the graphQL schema definitions.

+`services/` - This folder contains services that execute database logic

 ## Postman

 A postman collection, containing all the possible requests, is included in this project.